nithin-popuri7/Experiment-5-Implementation-of-XOR-using-RBF/README.md

 7.index[2]: Bias input (1).
 Y: Output associated with the input (shape: (4, )).

-W is calculated using the same equation we use to solve linear regression using a closed solution (normal equation).
+8.W is calculated using the same equation we use to solve linear regression using a closed solution (normal equation).

-8.This part is the same as using a neural network architecture of 2-2-1,
+9.This part is the same as using a neural network architecture of 2-2-1,

   2 node input (x1, x2) (input layer).

   2 node (each for one peak) (hidden layer).

   1 node output (output layer).

-9.To find the weights for the edges to the 1-output unit.
+10.To find the weights for the edges to the 1-output unit.
 Weights associated would be:

 edge joining 1st node (peak1 output) to the output node